HaxeFlixel/flixel-docs/documentation/02_handbook/06-flxsave.html.md

 _gameSave.bind("SaveDemo"); // bind to the named save slot
 ```

 Note the string "SaveDemo".
 This is how HaxeFlixel tracks what save slot you are binding to in local storage.
+(BTW, it can't contain spaces.)
 If you want to have multiple saves, you will probably want to define a series of strings to identify each slot, eg. "SaveSlot1", "SaveSlot2", etc. and bind to the appropriate one.
 For more information on using multiple save slots, take a look at [Wolfgang's article](http://www.funstormgames.com/blog/2012/01/flixel-advanced-saving-tips-tricks/) on the subject for AS3 Flixel, but keep in mind that [the AS3 syntax is a little different from Haxe](http://www.openfl.org/archive/developer/documentation/actionscript-developers/).

 Note: If you plan to use `FlxG.save` you can skip the initializing and binding steps, as HaxeFlixel has done it for you.